aristizabaru/holbertonschool-interview/0x00-lockboxes/README.md

 ## About

-This is an educational project that explores **Interview Problems** to better prepare candidates for this assignment in the future.
+This is an educational project that explore the interview problem **Lockboxes** to better prepare candidates for this assignment in the future.

 ## Table of contents